microsoft/FHIR-Analytics-Pipelines/README.md

 # Health Data Analytics Pipelines

-Health Data Analytics Pipelines is an open source project with the goal to help build components and pipelines for transforming and moving FHIR and DICOM data from Azure Health Data Services(https://docs.microsoft.com/en-us/azure/healthcare-apis/), [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/), [FHIR server for Azure](https://github.com/microsoft/fhir-server) or [DICOM server](https://github.com/microsoft/dicom-server) to [Azure Data Lake](https://azure.microsoft.com/en-us/solutions/data-lake/) and thereby make it available for analytics with [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/), [Power BI](https://powerbi.microsoft.com/en-us/), and [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).
+Health Data Analytics Pipelines is an open source project with the goal to help build components and pipelines for transforming and moving FHIR and DICOM data from FHIR and DICOM servers to [Azure Data Lake](https://azure.microsoft.com/en-us/solutions/data-lake/) and thereby make it available for analytics with [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/), [Power BI](https://powerbi.microsoft.com/en-us/), and [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).

 This OSS project currently has the following solutions: